 Should Jeb Bush eventually decide to run, he will have at least two problems.
 Although it may seem inconsequential to some, two anti-Bush websites have already been set up.
-These websites would lead most people who are interested in Jeb Bush to believe these are official pages for the candidate: http://jebbushforpresident.com/ and http://jebbushforpresident.net/.
-However, the first belongs to a gay couple in Texas who promotes LGBTQ rights and the second: “This website was prepared by a loyal Republican in the hope of saving the Republican Party from supporting Jeb Bush for president.”
+This website would lead most people who are interested in Jeb Bush to believe these are an official page for the candidate: http://jebbushforpresident.net/.
+However, “This website was prepared by a loyal Republican in the hope of saving the Republican Party from supporting Jeb Bush for president.”
 The owner claims Jeb Bush is not a conservative, but a social liberal.

 In fairness to all the candidates whose negative websites are used in this article, the official website for these candidates is listed at the end of the article.